 Even if public services and housing increased to meet supply, you could argue a rising population leads to a decline in quality of life because it increases population density and congestion.
-For example, in UK, there is limited land to build new roads (without going through countryside).
-Therefore, a rapid rise in population due to free movement of labour, will contribute to more traffic congestion, which has both economic and social costs.
+For example, in the UK, there is limited land to build new roads (without going through the countryside).
+Therefore, a rapid rise in population due to the free movement of labour will contribute to more traffic congestion, which has both economic and social costs.

 On the other hand, higher population densities can have some benefits.

 Downward pressure on wages.
-The argument is that, if you allow large net flows of workers from low wage countries, these workers will be willing to bid down wages and the increase in supply of labour will lead to a fall in wages of native born workers.
+The argument is that, if you allow large net flows of workers from low wage countries, these workers will be willing to bid down wages and the increase in the supply of labour will lead to a fall in wages of native-born workers.
 This is particularly the case for unskilled workers who are closer substitutes for immigrant labour.